 Sure!
 Follow all steps to prep except for adding the fruit and egg wash.
-Cover the cream cheese topped pastry with a piece of plastic wrap or a clean dish towel.
-Store the prepared fresh fruit in a bowl and toss with the sugar, lemon juice and cornstarch only before you plan to bake.
+Cover the cream cheese topped pastry rightly with a piece of plastic wrap to keep it from drying out.
+Store the prepared fresh fruit in a bowl, then toss with the sugar, lemon juice and cornstarch only before you plan to bake.
 When ready to bake, add the fruit, egg wash the sides, and bake!

 These are made to be eaten fresh.
-Due to the cream cheese filling in the danish, these would need to be stored in the fridge.
-The pastry would turn soft and soggy - no thank you!
+Due to the cream cheese filling in the danish, these can be stored in the fridge for one day.
+Note that they will lose their crispiness.

 - Rolling Pin